keylime/enhancements/46_revocation_severity_and_context.md

 severity.
 This makes it easy to add less sever levels without the need to increase the level of the highest severity.

-A new table `revocation_events` is introduced to save the already send notifications.
+A new table `revocation_events` is introduced to save the already sent notifications.
 It contains the columns:
   * `agent_id`: The id of agent where the event was created.
   * `event_id`: The event ID string
   * `severity_level`: The severity of the event.
   * `context`: String or JSON object that contains more information about that event.

-In the `process_agent` function gets a new argument that can contain a failure object.
+The `process_agent` function gets a new argument that can contain a failure object.
 If the status is `QUOTE_FAILED` the events from failure object are checked against the database and if there are occurring the first time a message is send and they are added to the database.
 Otherwise the event is ignored.